markyoder/wasp_clone/waspcore/README.md

 ## Token Pool
-Token pool associates a token type and file byte offset with the text that resides in the String Pool.
+Token pool associates a token type and file byte offset with the text that resides in the StringPool.
 New lines are a special piece of meta data that is captured for text location deduction.

 The type information indicates whether it is an integer, real, word, declarator, terminator, etc. and can be used to deduce context or perform operations on a class of data.